-Si Satchanalai Travel Guide , Si Satchanalai was the second most important city in the ancient Sukhothai kingdom and today is a quiet sub-district of Sukhothai.
-In the area you’ll find a historical park and authentic villages which maintained the unique, traditional arts of ceramics and weaving that were typical of the area.
+Si Satchanalai was the second most important city in the ancient Sukhothai kingdom and today is a quiet sub-district of Sukhothai.
+In the area, you’ll find a historical park and authentic villages which maintained the unique, traditional arts of ceramics and weaving that were typical of the area.

 ♣ Scroll down to the end of the article for a video I took on Si Satchanalai

-The city of Si Satchanalai was established in 1250 on the banks of Yom river.
-The city’s most glorious days were at the 13 and 14 centuries, when it was the second most important city in the kingdom of Sukhothai (1238-1438).
+The city of Si Satchanalai was established in 1250 on the banks of the Yom River.
+The city’s most glorious days were in the 13 and 14 centuries when it was the second most important city in the kingdom of Sukhothai (1238-1438).

-Suring these years, the city featured a grand industry of ceramics whose products were marketed to all the neighboring countries.
-The arts of ceramics of that era is considered the highest quality of Thai pottery, and unique ceramics that were found in local excavations and explorations of sunken trade-ships, are now featured in many museums across the world.
+During these years, the city featured a grand industry of ceramics whose products were marketed to all the neighboring countries.
+The arts of ceramics of that era are considered the highest quality of Thai pottery, and unique ceramics that were found in local excavations and explorations of sunken trade-ships, are now featured in many museums across the world.